engrit-illinois/Refresh-EWSRDUGroups/README.md

 Optional string.
 If specified, each group within the given semester's sub-OU will be removed as a member of its respective parent group.
 e.g. if `-DeauthorizeGroupsForSemester "2021a"` is specified, `mel-1001-rdu-2021a` will be removed as a member of `mel-1001-rdu`, and the same will hold for all other `2021a` groups.

-### -DeleteGroupsForSemester <semID>
-WIP - not implemented yet!

-Optional string.
-If specified:
-1. The membership of all groups in the given semester's sub-OU will be exported to a CSV-formatted file, saved to the path given by `-MembershipExportCsv <filepath>`
-2. All groups in the given semester's sub-OU will be deleted
-3. The given semester's sub-OU will be deleted

-It may be useful to leave semester-based sub-OUs/groups of previous semesters intact for a while, as a reference of historical RDU group memberships.
-This is why `-DeauthorizeGroupsForSemester` is provided.
-Deleting groups for a semester will inherently "deauthorize" those groups, as they will no longer exist to be members of their respective parent groups.

-### -MembershipExportCsv <filepath>
-Required string if `-DeleteGroupsForSemester <semID>` is specified.
-The full file path to a CSV file where the membership of the groups to be deleted will be exported.

 # Notes
 - By mseng3